abraini-Nascent/wingmercs/readme.md

 # Squadron: Mercenaries

 ## Moonshot goal
-Imagine a thrilling spacefaring epic that blends the adrenaline-pumping space flight combat simulation of 'Wing Commander' with the intricate personelle and material management aspects of 'Mechwarrior Mercenaries.'
+Wing Mercs is a thrilling spacefaring epic that blends the adrenaline-pumping space flight combat simulation of 'Wing Commander' with the intricate personelle and material management aspects of 'Mechwarrior Mercenaries.'
 In this immersive game, players will not only engage in intense dogfights and grand-scale space battles, but they'll also assume the role of a resourceful commander, managing a crew of diverse characters, upgrading and customizing their spacecraft, and navigating a dynamic galaxy filled with contracts, alliances, and political intrigue.
 With its seamless integration of strategic management and action-packed combat, this game offers a uniquely captivating experience that caters to both die-hard simulation enthusiasts and fans of deep, story-generating gameplay.

 ## Direct Path
 > What you need to do is make a beeline for your target.
 With a basic plan and understanding of where to go, you can start with strong fundamentals and then, when you have that fun core game, expand on it all you want! --GridSagaGames